 This Coconut Curry Salmon is an incredibly flavorful dish that is both quick and easy to make!
-It’s filled with warm spices, naturally gluten-free, dairy-free, and healthy to boot, as it’s loaded with veggies and omega-rich salmon.
+It’s filled with warm spices, naturally gluten-free, dairy-free, and is loaded with veggies and melt-in-your-mouth salmon.
 You’ll love the creamy sauce and how much flavor you can develop in such a short time frame.

 This Thai-inspired salmon curry is perfect for a weeknight meal when served over jasmine rice, and it takes just 30 minutes to make!
-Best of all, you can use this recipe as a base and switch out the salmon for any protein you love.
-It’s also fantastic with shrimp, scallops, and chicken.
+Best of all, you can use this recipe as a base and switch out the salmon for poultry, pork, or beef.
+It’s also fantastic with shrimp or scallops.

 Be sure to check out more of our easy seafood recipes, including our 30-Minute Shrimp In Coconut Curry, Simple Thai Curry with Scallops and String Beans, or this Easy Broiled Teriyaki Salmon.
 They’re all so delicious!